UKSPF: background

 • People and skills

-In developing the plan, we will be mindful of the fund's objectives set by government:
+In developing the plan, we are mindful of the fund's objectives set by government:

 • Boost productivity, pay, jobs and living standards